 The center of the bond often flatters the process.
 The corners are less polite.
 They show force imbalance and drift earlier, especially in phone repair.
 After the visual check, add one small stress test: a gentle bend, a controlled movement, or a second check after light handling.
 A bond that only survives while lying perfectly still has not really passed.

 When your process needs a broader hot press workflow, a related bonding setup can be a useful next step for comparison and workflow planning.
-Explore related machines
+Explore related bonding machines

 Once the bond passes visual, electrical, and light handling checks, record the full window while it is still fresh.
 That note saves the next setup from starting over.